Associate Professor of Exercise Physiology

 Coordinator of Clinical Education, Exercise Physiology

-I started teaching in the exercise physiology program at Lynchburg College in the fall of 2006.
-I have been teaching at the collegiate level since 1988, as a graduate assistant at Auburn University, an assistant and associate professor at a regional university in South Carolina, and now at Lynchburg College.
+I started teaching in the exercise physiology program at University of Lynchburg in the fall of 2006.
+I have been teaching at the collegiate level since 1988, as a graduate assistant at Auburn University, an assistant and associate professor at a regional university in South Carolina, and now at University of Lynchburg.

 - PhD, Exercise Physiology – Auburn University, March 1995